-We estimated the fair value of stock options at the grant date using Black-Scholes option pricing model with the following assumptions:
+We estimate the fair value of stock options at the grant date using Black-Scholes option pricing model with the following assumptions:

 - Fair value of our common stock.
-Prior to the IPO, no public market existed for our stock, and we estimated its fair value using retrospective assessments and contemporaneous valuations of our common stock.
-For stock options granted after June 1, 2016, the date of our IPO, we estimate the fair value of our common stock by reference to the closing price of our common stock on The Nasdaq Global Market on the date of grant. - Volatility.
-We calculate expected volatility based on our historical volatility and utilize data from a representative group of publicly traded companies.
-We selected representative companies from the pharmaceutical industry with similar characteristics to us, including stage of product development and therapeutic focus. - Expected term.
-We used the simplified method as prescribed by the SEC Staff Accounting Bulletin No. 107, Share-Based Payment, as we do not have sufficient historical exercise and post-vesting termination data to provide a reasonable basis upon which to estimate the expected term of stock options granted to employees. - Risk-free rate.
+We estimate the fair value of our common stock by reference to the closing price of our common stock on The Nasdaq Global Market on the date of grant. - Volatility.
+We calculate expected volatility based on the historical volatility of our common stock. - Expected term.
+We use the simplified method as prescribed by the SEC Staff Accounting Bulletin No. 107, Share-Based Payment, as we do not have sufficient historical exercise and post-vesting termination data to provide a reasonable basis upon which to estimate the expected term of stock options granted to employees. - Risk-free rate.
 The risk-free interest rate is based on the yields of U.S. Treasury securities with maturities similar to the expected time to liquidity. - Forfeitures.
 Forfeitures are accounted for as they occur. - Dividend yield.
 We have never declared or paid any cash dividends and do not presently plan to pay cash dividends in the foreseeable future.